Seattle's Child

 Inclusive features: Worth the day trip from Seattle!
 Evergreen Rotary Park features molded bucket and basket swings, ramps, an accessible spinner, two kinds of accessible teeter totters, a roller table and a giant bank of sensory panels (including ones with braille, sign language and communication pictures for non-verbal kids).

-Edgewood Community Park’s new playground has a basket swing, a poured rubber surface, and a fun barn structure, plus places to take a break.
+Edgewood Community Park’s playground has a basket swing, a poured rubber surface, and a fun barn structure, plus places to take a break.

 Edgewood Community Park